Absolute Title Conveyancing Solicitors

 Title absolute meaning

-In simple English, your title to land is your legal proof that you own it - the subject has a long history! - and if it's absolute, it's 'proof against the world' that the authorities are satisfied with your ownership credentials.
+In simple English, your land title is your legal proof that you own it, and if it's absolute, it's 'proof against the world' that the Land Registry are satisfied with your ownership credentials.
+This is important because it means that the Land Registry can safely guarantee you as the owner against the risk of anyone else claiming a right to your land.

 Strictly speaking, the Land Registry grants title absolute if, when the title is first presented for registration, the person applying for registration can show an unbroken chain of ownership going back at least 15 years.

-With leasehold titles, any applicant would also need to prove the landlord's right to grant the lease.
-If the landlord's title is already registered then the applicant need only produce official copies of the registers of that title, otherwise he'll have to deduce the landlord's title in the same way as his own, i.e by demonstrating 15 years' ownership.
+With leasehold titles, any applicant must prove the landlord's right to grant the lease.
+If the landlord's title is already registered, then the applicant only needs to produce official copies of the registers of that title.
+Otherwise, he'll have to deduce the landlord's title in the same way as his own, i.e. by demonstrating 15 years of ownership.
+The majority of titles are title absolute.
+Still, in a shrinking minority of cases, the Land Registry won't award it essentially because of some evidence lacking or a defect in the title.

 • an absolute title